Culture of Birbhum: Fairs and festivals

-People of Birbhum patronise folk entertainment programmes such as jatra, kavigan and alkap.
+People of Birbhum patronise folk entertainment programmes such as jatra, kavigan, raibenshe and alkap.
 They often travel long distances to watch jatra overnight, and return home next morning.

 Gramadevata

 In addition to being a confluence of Vaishnava, Shakta and Saiva cultures, Birbhum villages also observe prehistoric customs like the worship of a gramadevata (gram means village and devta means deity) in many forms at different places.

 One form of gramadevata popular in villages of Birbhum is Dharmathakur, symbolized by a stone, worshipped mainly by Bauri, Bagdi, Hari, Dom, etc. castes.
 In some places there are festivals called Dharmer Gajan.
 According to some authorities, these are transformed old deities and totems which continued even after these castes accepted Buddhism as a result of the oppression by the higher castes.
 Later on these old deities were equated to either Shiva or Buddha.

 Another gramadevata is the goddess of snakes - Manasa who might have been a transformation of the feminine snake totem to a form more acceptable to later society.
 Now Goddess Manasa is worshiped for protection from snake bite.
 Vajrayana Buddhists had an equivalent of Manasa named Janguli.
 In Manasamangal, the house made for Lakhinder was on top of Santhali mountains, which might have been a reference to Santhal Pargana which was historically a part of Birbhum.